tensorpack/tensorpack/examples/GAN/README.md

 ## WGAN-CelebA.py

-Reproduce WGAN by some small modifications on DCGAN-CelebA.py.
+Reproduce Wasserstein GAN by some small modifications on DCGAN-CelebA.py.